 Famous in Andalucía are the “white towns” that dot the countryside, bleached and shining in the hot southern sun.
 Of all of them, Antequera is perhaps the most famous.
 More a small city than a village, many consider Antequera “the Heart of Andalucía” because of its location, situated between the four most important cities of the community: Málaga, Granada, Córdoba, and Sevilla.
 You could easily spend several days to a week exploring Antequera and the surrounding salt flats and natural parks, but if you only have a short time to visit, there are several stops that you just can’t afford to miss.

 The gastronomia of Antequera is very typical of Andalucía as a whole, but with its own unique flourishes.
-Known worldwide is the superstar chilled soup, Gazpacho, while its thicker, creamier less well-known cousin from Córdoba—the Salmorejo—also enjoys notable fame in various province of Spain.
+Known worldwide is the superstar chilled soup, Gazpacho, while its thicker, creamier less well-known cousin from Córdoba—the Salmorejo—also enjoys notable fame in various provinces of Spain.
 However, even more unique is the thicker-still, cucumber-less variation known as Porra, the pride of Antequera.
 A pureé of tomato, garlic, red or green peppers, vinegar, olive oil, and enough bread to make a spoon stand up straight in your bowl, the traditional Porra often gets a final decoration of confited tuna or diced jamón.
 Another dish that no visitor should miss is the “Chivo a la pastoril,” an ultra-classic Malagueño dish of braised baby goat in a tomato and white wine sauce, thickened with a picada (purée) of satuéed goat’s liver, garlic, and bread.

 In the realm of the tasty bar food for which Spain is so famous, Antequera is home to the beloved king of simple Spanish sandwiches—The Mollete.
 Molletes are popular throughout southern Spain and can be generally described as little sandwiches on very soft, almost “under-baked” artisan bread that is thought to have Arab origins.
 However, the primarily pork toppings of this excellent snack are certainly a post-Moorish addition.
 Butter or olive oil serve as the most simple mollete dressings, while chicharrones (pork rinds), paté, cured meats, and zurrapa de lomo (pork loin confit in lard; a type of of Spanish rillettes) pack tons of flavor into these little delicacies.
 Make a stop at the most famous mollete bar in town, La Antequerana, and join the locals in their late afternoon repast.